MinecraftForge/Documentation/docs/resources/server/recipes/index.md

 Most recipe implementations within vanilla are data driven via JSON.
 This means that a mod is not necessary to create a new recipe, only a [Data pack][datapack].
 A full list on how to create and put these recipes within the mod's `resources` folder can be found on the [Minecraft Wiki][wiki].

 A recipe can be obtained within the Recipe Book as a reward for completing an [advancement][advancement].
-Recipe advancements always parent `minecraft:recipes/root` so as not to appear on the Advancement screen and that they are treated as standalone.
-In addition, the criteria to unlock a recipe always checks if the user has unlocked the recipe from using it once:
+Recipe advancements always have `minecraft:recipes/root` as their parent, to not to appear on the advancement screen.
+The default criteria to gain the recipe advancement is a check if the user has unlocked the recipe from using it once or receiving it through a command like `/recipe`:

 ```json5
 // Within some recipe advancement json